 How much water can be treated?

-The ceramic filters will remove bacteria from water indefinitely (as long as the ceramic shell is intact).
+The ceramic shells will remove bacteria from water indefinitely (as long as the ceramic shell is intact).
 The activated charcoal inside a 4x4 filter will last for 3000 to 4000 gallons.
 (About 6 to 8 months of regular use in a gravity drip system.)
 The small 2x3 filters can treat approximately 60 gallons.

 Do I need to provide additional treatment to the water?